Contact:

 Reinforcement and bond

 The bond between concrete and reinforcing steel transfers tensile forces.
 The position of the reinforcement, existing stirrups, lap lengths, or prestressing determine the deconstruction approach.
-When separating components, the combination of concrete pulverizers and steel shear and/or Multi Cutters from Darda GmbH supports clean separation of concrete and steel.
+When separating components, the combination of concrete pulverizers and steel shears and or Multi Cutters from Darda GmbH supports clean separation of concrete and steel.
+Where post-tensioning is present, tendon paths and anchorage zones require identification and staged force release to avoid uncontrolled energy discharge.

 Aging, damage, and typical weak points